 Also, always make sure to register any seat you buy so manufacturers can keep you updated on possible recalls.

-This infant seat gets outstanding reviews, and is quite popular as a result.
+This infant seat gets outstanding reviews and safety ratings, and is quite popular as a result.
 It's easy to install and uninstall across multiple vehicles, and clicks into any Chicco stroller.
-It's on the big side, which is a drawback for smaller cars. $200
+It's on the big side, which is a drawback for smaller cars. $200.

 This is an attractive, lightweight car seat.
 It's easy to install, and even has a green light to let you know it's installed correctly.
 Like the Maxi-Cosi Mico 30, it has a little visor that flips down to keep the sun or rain off your little one's sleeping face.
 It's a little more costly than the other choices, though. $300.

 This one converts from a front-facing child seat into a booster.
 It's on the expensive side, but, again, this is one where safety is the key feature.
 This one has a harness, plenty of impact absorption and multiple reclining positions.
 It gets bonus points for durability and ease of installation.
 If you switch from car to car a lot, this is a great choice.
 It's currently our go-to front-facer for swapping between press cars. $260.

 This is the budget pick of this list, but it still has six height settings and converts to a backless version.
-It has two cupholders, which are really just molded indentations with elastic bands on the sides of the seat. $40 (though you might find it for less).
+It has two cupholders, which are really just molded indentations with elastic bands on the sides of the seat. $45.

-With easy installation to LATCH connectors, the Affix is a slid and secure booster.
+With easy installation to LATCH connectors, the TurboBooster is a slim and secure booster.
 It's meant to be easy for kids to self-buckle, which is a time-saver, especially as your little one grows more willfully independent.
-It makes good use of storage space, too, with a cupholder and a hideaway compartment for toys. $80.
+It makes good use of storage space, too, with a cupholder and a hideaway compartment for toys. $90.